 Pre Cast Concrete Trench Drains

-Heavy Duty Trench Drains are usually made of a fiber reinforced concrete or polymer concrete channels.
+Heavy duty trench drains are usually made of a fiber reinforced concrete or polymer concrete channels.
 These durable channels are generally coupled with heavy duty ductile iron grates.
 These systems are ideal for loading docks, parking lots, roadways, airports, areas with forklifts or tractor trailers and anywhere where there is expected high impact loads.
 These drains are designed to last and built for the long run.
 View Catalogs and technical specifications here.

 A robust roadway design must ensure that every single rating related to AASHTO M309 and AASHTO H-20 is met.
 Moreover, the design should not lead to any restrictions in flow within the cross section of the trench to arrest any debris.
 All grates used should be made of ductile iron.
 Being susceptible to degradation by UV rays and heat, all types of plastic components should be avoided.